dmd-program/dmd-100/practice/object_story.md

 ### Story option 2: Personal tale

-1. Tell a personal story or a story as told to you by a friend that you have permission to share.
+1. Tell your own personal story or a story as told to you by a friend that you have permission to share.
   - Consider the tell-ability of this story.
 Typically you want a story that isn't too boring or too shocking for the given audience.
 Only share what you are comfortable sharing.
 2. Submit story to the Studio